oliverjam/learn-react/05-transform-the-form/README.md

 ## Workshop Part 4

 We're going to build a form that converts temperature.
-Create a component called `TempConverter` that renders a form.
+Open up `index.4.html`; you should see a component called `TempConverter` that renders a form.
+Edit this component to add the required inputs.

 It should have radio buttons to pick either celsius or fahrenheit scale, and a number input to enter the temperature to be converted.
 Don't forget that inputs need labels!
+It should also show the converted temperature inside the `output` tag.

    <details>
    <summary>